FtuoilXelrash/ACE.Mod.RCON/docs/README.txt

 ACE-style Authentication (UseAceAuthentication=true):
 1. Open your browser to: http://127.0.0.1:9005/ (local) or http://<server-ip>:9005/ (remote)
-2. A login landing page will appear
+2. A login landing page will appear with Account Name and Password fields
-3. Enter your RCON password and click "Connect"
+3. Enter your ACE account name and password (account must have Developer or Admin access)
-4. Web client will authenticate via JSON packet
+4. Web client connects and authenticates via JSON packet
+5. Only accounts with AccessLevel >= 4 (Developer or Admin) are allowed access
+6. Invalid credentials keep user on login page with error message

 Note: Both TCP RCON (port 9004) and Web RCON (port 9005) accept connections from ALL network interfaces - accessible locally via 127.0.0.1 and remotely via any IP